bigfirellc/wezzer/readme.md

 ```

 ### Sample Output
-A run of wezzer with some options, will look something like this:
+A run of wezzer with some options will look something like this:

 ```commandline
 $ ./wezzer.py --address "Citi Field" --days 2 --hours 4